The following instructions are for hardware delivered from September 2022 onwards.

 Before starting: you will need an active customer environment configured on the Nepton platform.
 If you need assistance with this, please contact your service provider.

-3) Connect an Ethernet cable, that provides access to the internet, to the terminal
+- Connect an Ethernet cable that provides access to the internet

-5) The device will automatically startup and attempt connecting.
+3) The terminal software will automatically start and attempt connecting.
 Once it has established a connection, it will automatically update to the latest version of the terminal software.
+If it is necessary to assign a fixed IP address to the device, the instructions can be found here.

-- It is normal for the device to initially appear offline during startup, and also to restart and show multiple different windows during the automatic update and deployment process
+- It is normal for the device to initially appear offline during startup, and also to restart and show multiple different windows during the automatic update and deployment process.
+New desktop shortcuts will also appear as the first-time setup is carried out.
+This process can take several minutes.

 - If the device continues to indicate it is offline for more than 15 minutes or encounters other problems, please see the Connectivity troubleshooting article and contact your network administrator

-6) Once the device has started and updated, it will wait to be linked to a customer environment.
+4) Once the device has started and updated, it will wait to be linked to a customer environment, by organisation Nepton administrator.

 While waiting, the terminal will show it's assigned terminal Id on the screen.
-Take a note of this for the following steps.
+Take note of this number for use in the next step.
+If at this point there is already a login view on the screen, go to step 7.

 - Under the 'Add' heading, enter the new terminal's Id and click the 'Save' button